SlamDewey/Unity-Object-Pooler/README.md

 ___
 ### Poolable Types
 The second variable in the inspector is a `List<PoolableType>`.
-A `PoolableType` is a class defined at the top of the `ObjectPooler.cs` file, and is used to house variables used to define a Pool and it's Objects.
+A `PoolableType` is a class defined at the top of the `ObjectPooler.cs` file, and is used to house variables for the Object Pooler.

 ![Creating the first PoolableType](/images/2.png)